 - Add the diced potatoes.
 Cover and simmer for another 10-15 minutes until the meatballs are cooked through and the potatoes are fork tender.

 - The sauce should thicken as it simmers.
-For a thicker sauce dissolve one tablespoon of flour or cornstarch in a tablespoon of cold water and add to the simmering sauce.
+For a thicker sauce dissolve one tablespoon of starch in a tablespoon of cold water and add to the simmering sauce.

 - Serve.